jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 - comment id: youtube assign each comment an id.
 - like count: how many likes this comment gets.
 - reply count: how many comments are a reply to this comment.
-- is reply: is this a reply to an existing comment? (if not, then it's a reply to the video)
+- is reply: is this a reply to an existing comment?
+If not, then it's a comment to the video; in other words, every comment, is either a reply to an existing comment (*is_reply* will be true), or is a comment to the original video (*is_reply* will be false).
 - parent comment id: if comment A is a reply to comment B, then we define comment B as the parent of comment A.
 - published date: when this comment was made, for all the new comments we are going to make this assignment, please set the published date to be "0 seconds ago".
 - crawled date: when the comment data was collected, you won't really use this field in this assignment.